j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 The transitory algorithms finger our faces
 day and night.

+translate us to number - wield our nakedness

 Roll us into an abstraction.

-I want to leave a hole,
+I want to leave a hole
-chiseled in air.
+like a nest framing the air.

+Daubed, bent, a halo you can stand within meticulously twirled

+to be the home I have sought

 [to have attended to and touched so much that my edges are defined by those encounters, such that I am missed not only as an object in the world, but as a way of seeing the world itself.
 Which is maybe to say, I want not to leave at all.]
 But the world keeps poring in, and inattention.